Joseph Lister: Discovery

 The serendipitous discovery of Pasteur's work at a time when he was struggling to control post-surgical infections provided a simple explanation for a problem he had long experienced.
 He was now convinced that infection and suppuration of wounds must be due to entry into the wound of minute living airborne creatures.
 He recognised that contamination was the vector for infection, realising from the first that the surgeon's hands, dressings and instruments would also be contaminated.
 However, Pasteur's work confirmed the view Lister had always expressed that contamination came from the air.
 Lister did not realise the vast and diverse amount of microbial life.
 As Lister's work at that time derived directly from Pasteur's, Lister probably thought that wound infection was due to a single organism.
 He had no concept, nor indeed did anybody else, of the vast number of types of germs.
 Reading the papers did spur him to determine how the hands, dressings and instruments he used could be rid of these ubiquitous organisms and how the wound could be cleared of them.

 Pasteur suggested three methods to eliminate microorganisms: filtration, exposure to heat, or exposure to chemical solutions.
 Lister was particularly interested in the efficacy of filtration and repeated many of Pasteur's experiments in modified form for instruction in his class, but eventually excluded the first two techniques as not applicable for the treatment of wounds.

 Lister confirmed Pasteur's conclusions with his own experiments and decided to use his findings to develop antiseptic techniques for wounds.
 In the early months of 1865, he began looking for the most convenient form of antiseptics that could prevent germs from entering the wound.
-The first of these he tried was Condy's Fluid, a common household disenfectant and a strong oxidizing but the patients limb began to suppurate.
+The first of these he tried was Condy's Fluid, a common household disinfectant and a strong oxidising agent, but the patient's limb began to suppurate.
 He went on to examine a huge range of compounds including Zinc chloride, Salicylic acid, Thymol, Iodine, Mercury cyanide and Zinc cyanide but none were suitable.